This a retrieved form of the original article from the series, ‘A Spotlight on Undergraduate Research’.

-The author, by his own admission, is extremely lazy and wants to teach a machine to do all of his work
+The author is extremely lazy and hence wants to teach a machine to do all of his work.

 Rahul Ramesh, a 5th-year Dual Degree student from the Department of Computer Science and Engineering, gives us a glimpse into his Dual Degree Project – which revolves around building hierarchies for reinforcement learning agents, or a reusable collection of skills that can help agents solve sequential decision making tasks.

 Artificial intelligence (AI) was conceptualized long before computers became ubiquitous household objects.
 A defining moment of the past is Turing’s landmark paper on computing and its relation to intelligence.
 This paper is the genesis of the popular Turing test that attempts to formalize the notion of machine intelligence.